BlackPhlox/bevy_dolly/README.md

 It is important to note that dolly is a way to translate the camera and thus, not the camera component itself. </br>

 Dolly requires two steps to function:
-1. Setup - Using `CameraRig` we are able to define drivers on which the dolly can enact, these drivers can both be constraints and functionality.
+1. Creating a `CameraRig` we are able to define drivers on which the dolly can enact, these drivers can both be constraints and functionality.
-2. Update - Querying for `CameraRig` allows us to mutate its drivers and update the cameras translation to reflect the mutated changes.
+2. A marker component that is inserted on both the Camera and the Rig

 To see how this is done in bevy, please look at this repository's [examples](/examples/).